irom-lab/AMR-Policies/README.md

     - headless to gui
     - Add flag `--eval-only True`
 - To see previous checkpoint policies, change checkpoint header in `test/train/checkpoint` and `test/train/policy/checkpoint`
-- flag `--random_init_m 2`, 2: training, 3: test, 4: test with enlarged set of initial conditions
+- flag `--random_init_m 2`, 2: training, 3: test, 4: test with enlarged set of initial conditions with testing data in `AMR-Policies/gibson2/agents/tf_agents/agents/reinforce/examples/v1`

 ## References
 <a id="1">[1]</a>